 Bavaria’s towns are charming, captivating, cozy, and are a treat to photograph or just wander taking in the beauty.

 You can’t go to Bavaria and NOT find some sort of festival!!
 Sure, Oktoberfest is Bavaria’s (ok, the world’s) most famous beer festival, but just about every Bavarian town, big or small, has its own fest each year as well.
 They all have huge beer tents, delectable foods, fun rides, and amazing times to be had.
+Here are 23 Festivals in Germany Other Than Oktoberfest throughout the whole year.

 And if you aren’t into the beer fests, have no fear.
 There are plenty of other fests to make memories at: